StepDent/Cyclistic_CapstoneProject/README.md

   AVG(ride_length)
 FROM "2023_Cyclistic_Trips";

--- Locate ride which did not last o
+-- Locate rides with no time length
 SELECT ride_length
 FROM "2023_Cyclistic_Trips"
 WHERE ride_length = '00:00:00';